RedisLabs/pulumi-rediscloud/README.md

 # Redis Cloud Resource Provider

 The Redis Cloud Resource Provider lets you manage [Redis Cloud](https://redislabs.com/redis-enterprise-cloud/overview) resources.
+The provider is used to interact with the resources supported by Redis Enterprise Cloud.
+Please note that the provider is available only for Flexible or Annual subscriptions.
+It is not supported for Fixed or Free subscriptions.

 ## Installing